MATERIAL PROPERTIES of µAM

 the expected behavior is as follows; the force rises rapidly at first, and the initial linear curve shows the elastic behavior of the material.
 At the point of maximum force, a neck (narrower section) begins to form; all subsequent plastic deformation is confined to this neck, until fracture finally occurs there.
 As can be seen in the video, this is exactly what happened with our microscale test piece.

 The yield stress was calculated to be 320 MPa and the tensile strength 342.5 MPa.
+These values are in line with cold drawn copper.
 Failure of the sample occurred within the central gauge section at a few percent of inelastic strain.
 When analyzing the yield stress using the Hall-Petch relationship for grain boundary strengthening, the copper grains in our µAM test piece are likely of a diameter of around 160nm.

 Further tests analyzing the tensile strength with cyclic strain holding were carried out, and again our microscale 3D printed test piece exhibited the same behavior as would be expected from a conventionally manufactured macroscale piece.